-- 1. The ratepayer ceases to by liable for NNDR - 2.
-The property becomes empty (this change is a non relevant variation to our decision to grant) - 3.
-There is a decrease or in the amount of rates payable relief will be recalculated based on lower charge
+- 1. The ratepayer ceases to be liable for business rates - 2.
+The property becomes empty (this change is a non-relevant variation to our decision to grant) - 3.
+There is a decrease, or the amount of rates payable is recalculated based on lower charge. - 4.
+The ratepayer ceases to be a charity or non-profit organisation

-The ratepayer has an obligation to tell the Council where (1) to (3) applies.
+The ratepayer has an obligation to tell the council where (1) to (4) applies.